MohammedEsameel/evo-task/README.md

    - It's the same work of project.sh but it will remove the args that will take instead of installing it.

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
-#Commands
+`Commands`
-#clone project from repo
+1. Clone project from repo

 `git clone https://github.com/MohammedEsameel/evo-task`

 `cd evo-task`

-#install VBox , Vagrant & Ansible
+2. Install VBox , Vagrant & Ansible

 `./prepare.sh`

-#install all project components
+3. Install all project components

 `./project.sh all`

-#remove project components
+4. Remove project components

 `./remove.sh all`